ZackInfosbd/Typescript/src/2024/design patterns/creational/factory/README.md

 - **Subclassing for Customization**: It allows for customization in the creation process without changing the client code.
 By subclassing the factory, different types of objects can be created with the same creation code in the client.

 - **Common Interface**: Objects created by a factory are returned with a common interface.
 This ensures that the client code stays the same even when the actual object type being created changes.

+### Benefits

+1. **Flexibility**: It provides a high level of flexibility in the code.
+Changes to the type of objects created or the creation process itself require changes only in the factory, not in the client code.

+2. **Scalability**: Adding new types of objects to a system can be done easily by introducing new factories or extending existing ones, without affecting the client code.

+3. **Decoupling**: It helps in decoupling the code that generates objects from the code that uses objects.
+This makes the system easier to manage, extend, and maintain.